Tyler Stephenson Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Brewers pitching staff ranks 24th in MLB.
+- The Brewers pitching staff ranks 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Brewers have the 14th-ranked team ERA across all league pitching staffs (4.11).
+- The Brewers' 4.10 team ERA ranks 14th among all league pitching staffs.

-- Brewers pitchers combine to give up 111 total home runs at a clip of 1.3 per game (to rank 22nd in baseball).
+- In his last time out on Sunday, the righty tossed 6 2/3 innings against the Pittsburgh Pirates, allowing two earned runs while surrendering five hits.

-- His last time out was on Saturday against the Pittsburgh Pirates, when the right-hander threw seven innings, surrendering two earned runs while giving up only one hit.
+- The 33-year-old has put together a 4.40 ERA and 7.1 strikeouts per nine innings in 15 games this season, while giving up a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.